amandaguglieri/hackinglife/docs/az-900-preparation.md

 ![Azure management group](img/azure-management-group.png)

+Some examples of how you could use management groups might be:

+- **Create a hierarchy that applies a policy**.
+- **Provide user access to multiple subscriptions**.

+Facts we need to know:

-Maximum of 10,000 management groups supported in a single directory.
+- Maximum of 10,000 management groups supported in a single directory.

-A management group tree can support up to six levels of depth (root and subscription level not included)
+- A management group tree can support up to six levels of depth (root and subscription level not included)
+- Each management group and subscription can support only one parent.